DRY SKIN SIGNS & SYMPTOMS

 The ideal regimen for dry, sensitive skin should reduce skin dryness, irritation and itching, as well as enhance the skin’s appearance and protective function by helping to restore the skin barrier.

 Dry, sensitive skin needs a gentle, soap-free, fragrance-free cleanser.
-NEOSTRATA® PHA Facial cleanser gently cleanses and prepares the skin to optimize the skincare regimen that follows.
+NEOSTRATA® PHA Facial cleanser gently cleanses and prepares the skin to optimise the skincare regimen that follows.
 Formulated with a non-irritating Polyhydroxy Acid (PHA), known to lightly exfoliate without drying skin’s protective moisture barrier.

-Applying a serum before moisturizing will give dry skin an extra boost and add a layer of protection from the elements.
+Applying a serum before moisturising will give dry skin an extra boost and add a layer of protection from the elements.
 Try our NEOSTRATA® Bionic Face Serum with 10% Polyhydroxy Bionic Acid, a potent antioxidant to help support skin’s moisture barrier and protect against environmental factors.

 The skin around our eyes is more delicate and thinner than other facial skin, which can be exaggerated for those with dry skin.
-NEOSTRATA® PHA Eye Cream combines antiaging Polyhydroxy Acid (PHA) technology known to protect the skin’s moisture barrier in a light cream, containing nourishing oils and Hyaluronic Acid to hydrate and soothe the delicate eye area.
+NEOSTRATA® PHA Eye Cream combines antiageing Polyhydroxy Acid (PHA) technology known to protect the skin’s moisture barrier in a light cream, containing nourishing oils and Hyaluronic Acid to hydrate and soothe the delicate eye area.